 If you wish to change the allowed additional cost, please change the price difference under Additional Settings for Automated Order Routing.

-- Assuming a substitute is found, and the order is on track to be fulfilled again, the items must pass our Quality Check before being sent to production.
+- Assuming a substitute is found, the order is on track to be fulfilled again.

 Please mind that your design file might be downscaled if the print area for the chosen substitute is smaller than for the original product.

 - If finding a substitute option isn't possible, the item will remain "On Hold" until further action from you.